greena13/react-hotkeys/README.md

 ### Programmatically manage focus

-To programmatically focus an DOM element, it must meet two requirements:
+To programmatically focus a DOM element, it must meet two requirements:

-* It must be a [focusable elements](#focusable-element)
+* It must be a [focusable elements](#Focusable-element)
 * You must have a reference to it

 You can get a reference to an element using React's `ref` property: